 - Invest 2-4 hours per week in the reading, online discussion, and personal reflections.

-Registration closes two weeks before the course opens or as soon as the course fills, whichever comes first.
+Registration closes one week before the course opens or as soon as the course fills, whichever comes first.

 Cost: $120 per person.
 To apply for financial assistance, please complete the online Financial Assistance Form at least 1 week before registration is scheduled to close.
 Please do not register for the online course until your request for financial assistance has been processed.